 AMERICA’S (lack of) WORLD CLASS SOCCER TALENT

-More than half of the English Premier League is comprised of foreign players, yet only 2 Americans actually play in the league, with 2 others sitting the bench.
-2 of those players were not even developed in the American youth soccer system, however.
-The German Bundesliga is 60% foreign, yet again features only 2 Americans in their league – and both are the offspring of American servicemen born in Germany.
+More than half of the English Premier League is comprised of foreign players, yet only 3 Americans actually play in the league.
+The German Bundesliga is 60% foreign, yet again features only 9 Americans in their league – and most are the offspring of American servicemen, born in Germany.